simbolid/kanban-board/README.md

 # kanban-bonsai

-Kanban board software built with the MERN stack (MongoDB Express React Node).<br />
+A Kanban board application built with React, Node.js (Express), and MongoDB.<br /><br />
 View the latest production build at [kanban-bonsai.herokuapp.com](https://kanban-bonsai.herokuapp.com/).

-# Project Status
+# Features

-I am still developing this project.
-As of September 2021, the app supports the following features:
+As of October 2021, the app supports the following features:
 * creating and deleting cards and columns
 * editing card and column titles
 * adding descriptions to cards
 * moving cards and columns with drag-and-drop
 * filtering cards by title

-Upcoming features:
-* auth0 user authentication
-* a card labeling system

-Following best practices, I also plan to write a testing suite using:
-* Cypress for E2E testing
-* Jest for unit tests
+The app saves changes by making calls to the Express backend.
+The backend stores app data in MongoDB.